Inverse Extended Kalman Filter -- Part I: Fundamentals: Summary

 \section{Summary}

 We studied the inverse filtering problem for non-linear systems with and without unknown inputs in the context of counter-adversarial applications.
 For systems with unknown inputs, the adversary's observations may or may not be affected by the unknown input known to the defender but not the adversary.
 The stochastic stability of a forward filter with certain additional system assumptions is also sufficient for the stability of the inverse filter.
+Such a stability analysis of inverse filter has not been considered in the prior work \cite{krishnamurthy2019how}.
+While \cite{bell2015cognitive,sharaga2015optimal} consider adapting a cognitive radar based on its observations, the proposed inverse filters allow a counter-adversarial defender to infer such a cognitive radar's information by observing its adaptations.
 Our experiments suggested that the impact of the unknown input on inverse filter's performance strongly depends on its impact on the forward filter.
 For certain systems, the inverse filter may perform more efficiently than the forward filter.
 In the companion paper (Part II) \cite{singh2022inverse_part2}, we develop I-EKF for second-order, Gaussian sum, and dithered EKFs and consider the case of uncertain information about the forward filter.

 \appendices